rabayarabu/Foundations-project-management/README.md

 Managing a project can be busy, but if you take the time to build relationships and maintain open lines of communication, you will increase the chances of the project’s success as well as the customer’s and your team members’ satisfaction.
 # Project lifecycle
 # 1. Initiate the project
 This is the phase Jason rushed through in the first scenario.
 Ideally, in this phase, Jason discusses project goals with Flight Simulators, Inc. to gain a clear understanding of what they are asking for.
 Once Jason has defined the project goals, he can gather the stakeholders and project team members to define what needs to be done to successfully create this training for Flight Simulators, Inc. Jason identifies the skill sets required, the timeline, and the cost to develop the training.
 He identifies and documents the value that this project creates for the company.
 He presents all of the information he has put together to his company’s leadership team, who approves Jason’s proposal.
-Jason then submits the proposal to Flight Simulators, Inc., and they accept it.
+Jason then submits the proposal to Flight Simulators, Inc., and they accepted it.
 # 2. Make a plan
 Now that Jason has the green light to work on the project, he makes a project plan to get from start to finish.
 Having a plan in place ensures that all team members and stakeholders are prepared to complete their tasks.
 Jason outlines the important deadlines and tasks for the project to be successful.
 He creates a schedule to account for all resources, materials, and tasks needed to complete the project.
 # 3. Execute and complete tasks